simonesilvestroni/m2m-website/_sounddesign/premonition-and-ruin.md

 ## Backstory

-I met Ember Rev's singer, multi-instrumentalist and songwriter Dan Ecclestone in Cambridge through [**Ian Shepherd**](https://productionadvice.co.uk/), a friend of his.
+I met Ember Rev's singer, multi-instrumentalist and songwriter Dan Ecclestone in Cambridge through [Ian Shepherd](https://productionadvice.co.uk/), a friend of his.
 I was looking for a singer and liked his Bowie-esque timbre and approach to vocals.

 We discussed our upcoming projects over a beer and agreed on a reciprocal collaboration.
 He pitched his band's next project as substantially more rock than their first album.
-Ian Shepherd was on board as a **master engineer**.
+Ian was on board as a **master engineer**.

 Subtitled “a remainer’s lament for the European ideal”, _Premonition and Ruin_ is an exceptional album, filled with original songs, beautifully written and arranged.
 Furthermore, I was excited about working with the **accordion**.
 It doesn’t happen often, and I love the instrument.

 ## Production notes

-### Mixing _Premonition and Ruin_
+### Mix

 When I started mixing the first song, _England’s Finest Hour_, I thought right away of spicing the accordion up, in a &ldquo;Gotan Project&rdquo; sort of style.
 I worked on the sound and the flow of the delay effect, ending up adding a strange electronic feel to the instrument.
 Logic’s automation allowed me to achieve a nice fluctuating movement.

-For the first time, I've used my version of [**Michael Brauer**'s multi-bus compression](https://brauerizing.wordpress.com/).
+For the first time, I've used my version of [Michael Brauer's multi-bus compression](https://brauerizing.wordpress.com/).
 Dan enjoyed my creative approach to mixing to the point of giving me **credits as a co-producer**.

 ### Workflow